 New plant science prof to delve into ecology and biology of weeds

-Dilshan Benaragama joined the Department of Plant Science as an Assistant Professor and industry research chair in Crop Protection (Weed Science) from May 1, 2022.
+Dilshan Benaragama joined the Department of Plant Science as an Assistant Professor and Manitoba Crop Protection Chair in Weed Management from May 1, 2022.
 Dilshan completed his undergraduate studies at the University of Peradeniya, Sri Lanka and then moved to Canada to attend the University of Saskatchewan for his graduate degrees in weed science.
 Dilshan described how a fascination with wild plants led him to study weeds in hopes of developing integrated management strategies.

 Tell us about yourself.